cdb84/dns-update-godaddy/README.md

 `update-godaddy.py [site] [type] [record] [ttl] -auth`

 On successful completion, will exit with status 0.
+On unsuccessful completion, will return the error reported by the request made to api.godaddy.com.